variablemayank/Tic-Tac-Toe-Game/README.md

 To play the Game Combine all the commits

-Visual View of how the code working after executing.
+Visual View of how the code works  after executing.

 ![Image 1 ](https://github.com/killermayank/Tic-Tac-Toe-Game/blob/master/Pic1%20(6).png)